IBM and Poughkeepsie: Partners in Decline

 Poughkeepsie is one such city that was essentially an IBM town.
 There were 8000 employees at IBM Main plant located in the town of Poughkeepsie.
 Today there is less than 4000.
-This downturn at IBM had a devestating effect on downtown Poughkeepsie.
+This downturn at IBM had a devastating effect on downtown Poughkeepsie.
 To be fair, it is not only due to IBM alone.
 The downtown area of Poughkeepsie was always a little seedy part of the city and contained a high population of minorities and the poor.
 The migration of businesses out of downtown was years in the making.
 Many businesses relocated to strip malls and shopping centers outside of the downtown area.

-My recent drive though downtown was eye-opening.
-Almost all store fronts were boarded up.
+My recent drive through downtown was eye-opening.
+Almost all storefronts were boarded up.
 A small number of businesses are still active and open.
 Some buildings downtown were abandoned and boarded up.
 Windows were knocked out and signs of destruction noticeable.
 I wondered to myself, how could this happen?
 What caused this downward spiral of a city with a long history.
-Located right off the Hudson river, 80 miles north of NYC, Poughkeepsie is a city of 32,000 people.
+Located right off the Hudson River, 80 miles north of NYC, Poughkeepsie is a city of 32,000 people.
 One of its claims to fame is the inventor of Scrabble, the popular word game.
 It is also home to the IBM main plant that builds all the mainframe computers that power industries worldwide.
 During WWII, IBM converted its plant into a munitions factory.

 Poughkeepsie is the home of Marist College and Vassar College, two of the elite liberal arts school in the Northeast.
 Just up Route 9 is the home of FDR, now a museum in Hyde Park.
-Also home of the CIA, not that one but the Culinary institute of America, where many top chefs are trained.
+Also home of the CIA, not that one but the Culinary Institute of America, where many top chefs are trained.

 A Decline Long in the Making

 The city of Poughkeepsie has experienced the decline over many years.
 It probably started with the opening of the Gallaria Mall, which drew many shoppers to the suburbs.
-Parking was easier and the the new stores and food courts were attractive.
+Parking was easier and the new stores and food courts were attractive.
 Downtown was just not competitive.